 Be cautious of using highly irritant hair products such as shampoo and conditioner, styling mousse, hairspray, serums etc. and of course, as with all dry skin troubles, remember that stress can play a part too.
 Try switching to natural products to see if that helps reduce the itching and dry skin on the scalp.

 Be aware of your overall health as well: stress, lack of sleep and poor diet can all affect how well your skin copes with triggers.
 If you're run down, poorly or not sleeping well it can mean your scalp gets itchier than otherwise.

 Balmonds: ideal for sensitive skin

-“Being a life long sufferer of a dry scalp, I’ve tried everything from steroid creams to traditional Chinese medicine in my search for an effective scalp lotion.
-Having recently discovered Balmonds and their amazing range of products, I am glad (and relieved) to say that my search is now over!
-Scalp Oil, which I apply every time I wash my hair, has all but cleared up my flaky scalp”
+“Being a life-long sufferer of a dry scalp, I’ve tried everything from steroid creams to Chinese medicine in my search for an effective scalp lotion.
+Having recently discovered Balmonds and their amazing range, I'm glad to say my search is now over!
+Scalp Oil, which I apply every time I wash my hair, has all but cleared up my flaky scalp.”

 If you require medical advice we recommend you always contact your healthcare professional.